 Action # Title Description Total Funds Contributing 1.1 1.1 Facilities/Lease 1.1 Continue lease agreement with Dream It.
 Be It.
 Incorporated for adequate school facilities for up to 240 students.
 Including ongoing facilities costs, utilities and other day to day expenses pertaining to facilities, operations and maintenance. \$275,567.00 No 1.2 1.2 Safety Training & Materials 1.2 Analyze school safety systems and update them as needed to provide a safe school environment for all students.
 Staff will participate in mandatory school safety training.
+2023/2024 In person CPR and First Aid training. \$5,000.00 No

-Staff and students will participate in regular and ongoing safety and emergency preparedness drills and courses.
+Action # Title Description Total Funds Contributing Staff and students will participate in regular and ongoing safety and emergency preparedness drills and courses.
 Including but not limited to: ALICE, Digital Citizenship, Puberty/Sex Education.
-Safety tools, materials, and professional development will be purchased to ensure optimal school safety. \$5,000.00 No

-Action # Title Description Total Funds Contributing 1.3 1.3 Safety & State Reporting/Complianc e 1.3 Maintain our contract with School Pathways for our student information system, in order to provide the state with required records and track student safety information. \$4,900.00 No 1.4 1.4 Safety / School Nurse 1.4 Continue contracting with FESD to provide nurse services, all required health screenings for our students, maintain accurate student health records and maintain 100% compliance with all immunization requirements. \$4,000.00 No 1.5 1.5 Custodial & Maintenance 1.5 Employ custodial and maintenance workers to maintain a clean campus in good repair.
-Purchase of PPE, cleaning supplies and contract with cleaning service providers in order to provide safe, clean in-person instruction to our students. \$66,310.00 No 1.6 1.6 Ventilation & Air Quality 1.6 Improve air quality in classrooms and offices.
-We plan to leverage our dollars saved in deferred maintenance with grant funding to make the greatest impact. \$65,000.00 No
+Safety tools, materials, and professional development will be purchased to ensure optimal school safety.
+1.3 1.3 Safety & State Reporting/Complianc e 1.3 Maintain our contract with School Pathways for our student information system, in order to provide the state with required records and track student safety information. \$4,900.00 No 1.4 1.4 Safety / School Nurse 1.4 Continue contracting with FESD to provide nurse services, all required health screenings for our students, maintain accurate student health records and maintain 100% compliance with all immunization requirements. \$4,000.00 No 1.5 1.5 Custodial & Maintenance 1.5 Employ custodial and contract maintenance workers to maintain a clean campus in good repair.
+Purchase cleaning supplies and contract with cleaning service providers to ensure safe, clean learning environment for students. \$71,937.00 No 1.6 1.6 Ventilation & Air Quality 1.6 Improve air quality in classrooms and offices.
+We plan to apply for a matching grant through USDA. \$25,000.00 No

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]